The Complete Guide to Cremation

 - By Air: You can scatter loved ones ashes by air, such as in a hot air balloon or from small planes with a licensed pilot, such as Chicago-based Aerial Egress.
 There are companies that will even include a small portion of the ashes in a fireworks display.

 Whether you choose to go with a traditional funeral or a cremation with a memorial service, what’s really important is how you celebrate your loved one’s life and spirit.
-For even more ideas, read our article: 15 Things You Can Do with Your Loved One’s Ashes.
+For even more ideas, request our free Cremation Guide.